yuggupta06/BigBearFarmCloneWebsite/README.md

-ig Bear Farm Clone - Farm Products E-Commerce App
-This project is a Big Bear Farm clone app designed as an online platform for selling farm-produced goods such as pickles, jams, honey, and other homemade or organic products.
+Big Bear Farm Clone - Farm Products E-Commerce App This project is a Big Bear Farm clone app designed as an online platform for selling farm-produced goods such as pickles, jams, honey, and other homemade or organic products.
 It replicates a clean, user-friendly shopping experience that connects customers directly to farm-fresh items.

 Overview